DuLab-SYSU/reEmergenceH5Ny/README.md

 - ML trees were constructed for H5N8 sequences and retrived top 500 hits using Fasttree.
 The most recent common ancestor for each monophyletic group was identified.
 Sequences within the larger clade subtending the second ancestor node with bootstrap value no less then 70% were selected.

 ./tree_beauti.ipynb notebook including:
-- visualization for the time, location and host estimation of MRCA and MRCGA of each monophyletic group of G0 and G1 H5N8 genotypes (fig S13, S14).
+- visualization for the time, location and host estimation of MRCA and MRCGA of each monophyletic group of G0 and G1 H5N8 genotypes (ED fig 2, ED fig 3).
 - visualization for the early spread of G0 and G1 H5N8 genotypes (Fig4 A, C)